Around the Ouroboros Rings

 I trace the outline of my hand with my eyes.
 Vividness incites dizziness incites detachment.
 I turn over my hand.
 The border of my Being?
 Or just the beginning?
 I carve space and time with an outstretched palm.
-Reaching towards a future not yet formed, a poem, unfinished, a rhyme scheme left off-beat.
+Reaching towards a future not yet formed, a poem unfinished, a rhyme scheme left off-beat.

 Time is closing in.
-I feel omnipotent eyes on me and I know I’m going the wrong way.
+I feel the stare of omnipotent eyes on me and know I’m going the wrong way.
 But I don’t have time to turn around, I don’t have time, I’ve been running for eons and these bones will soon liquify.
 I pass a lone stranger having a conversation with herself.

 Am I running towards something, or away from it? she asks.